Detailed course offerings (Time Schedule) are available for

 Covers industry drivers, development, compliance framework, and certification of electronic health record systems status and operations addressed through strategic decision making and leadership: data movement among enterprise clinical, business, administrative systems to legal health record; and barrier and benefit assessment within major institutional culture and technology initiative changes.
 Offered: A.

-HIHIM 520 Law, Policy, and Ethics in Health Informatics and Health Care (3)
+HIHIM 520 Law, Policy, and Ethics in Health Information (3)

-HIHIM 530 Privacy and Security in Electronic Environments (3)
+HIHIM 530 Healthcare Privacy and Security in the e-Environment (3)

 Covers the laws, regulations, policies, and practice related to the confidentiality, privacy, and security of health information in an electronic environment.
 Federal and state laws and regulations require specific performance in the acquisition, use, storage, and maintenance of health information.
 Examines systems and practices.
 Offered: Sp.